 6. Discover the Satisfaction Factor.
 When you eat what you really want, in an environment that is inviting and conducive, the pleasure you derive will be a powerful force in helping you feel satisfied and content.

 7. Honor Your Feelings Without Using Food.
-Find ways to comfort, nurture, distract, and resolve your issues without using food.
+Find ways to comfort, nurture, distract, and resolve your issues.

 8. Respect Your Body.
 Accept your genetic blueprint...It's hard to reject the diet mentality if you are unrealistic and overly critical about your body shape.

-10. Honor Your Health—Gentle Nutrition.
+10. Honor Your Health with Gentle Nutrition.
 Make food choices that honor your health and tastebuds while making you feel well.
-Remember that you don't have to eat a perfect diet to be healthy."
+Remember that you don't have to eat a 'perfect' diet to be healthy.

 Amazing, right?
 It's so simple, and yet it's definitely not easy.
 For people who've dieted for years or struggled with eating disorders, these principles can seem completely foreign, and re-learning them can take a while.
-But it's so, so worth it—I know because years ago, learning intuitive eating was the final step in my recovery from an eating disorder.
+But it's so, so worth it—I know because years ago, learning intuitive eating was the final step in my recovery from disordered eating.

-It was a complete revelation to drop the food rules and see that I could trust my body to guide my choices, which I've now done every day for years.
-And the process has been just as impactful for my nutrition therapy clients and online course participants.
+It was a total revelation to drop the food rules and learn that I could trust my body to guide my choices, which I've now done every day for years.
+And the process has been just as impactful for my intuitive eating coaching clients and online course participants.

-If you're ready to rediscover intuitive eating, sign up for my online intuitive eating course to work through all the principles and a whole lot more!
+If you're ready to rediscover intuitive eating, sign up for my Intuitive Eating Fundamentals course to work through all the principles and a whole lot more!